-2.2 - Third Quarterly Review Meeting The Campus Advisory Council will use artifacts and data to check KPI progression for all strategies.
-GPS Quarter 3 KPI Q3 Rating Findings / Next Steps DE-1 By the end of Quarter 3 all mentees will have completed one coaching cycle to include one goal setting, embedded professional learning session, implementation of focus strategy, and received feedback on implementation.
-DE-2 By the end of Quarter 3 100% of all classrooms will have implemented strategies as evidenced by teacher and student artifacts.
+2.2 - Third Qua The Campus Advisory Council will use artifac GPS Quarter 3 KPI Q3 Rating Findings / Next Steps DE-1 By the end of Quarter 3 all mentees will have completed one coaching cycle to include one goal setting, embedded professional learning session, implementation of focus strategy, and received feedback on implementation.
+NP Although new teachers were assigned mentors, further implementation was not evident.
+A new strategy needs to be identified.
+DE-2 By the end of Quarter 3 100% of all classrooms will have implemented strategies as evidenced by teacher and student artifacts. will have implemented strategies as GP Some teachers have implemented strategies; however, we are not at 100 We will continue to monitor and provide feedback.
 SL-1 By the end of Quarter 3 70% teachers will be intentional when implementing lesson and use assessments aligned to identified gaps.
-SL-2 By the end of Quarter 3 teaching practices will be implemented by 75% of teachers, PE-1 By the end of Quarter 3 attendance at campus will increase to 3%.
+GP Some teachers are being intentional with implementing lesson that identify misconceptions, and priority standards using common based assessment.
+SL-2 By the end of Quarter 3 teaching practices will be implemented by 75% of teachers, GP Some teachers are using strategies more regularly.
+Teachers are working on consistency.
+PE-1 By the end of Quarter 3 attendance at campus will increase to 3%.
+NP Due to two days of bad weather the attendance decreased and affected our overall attendance rate.
+Discipline incidents have increased and suspensions have affected overall attendance rate.
 PE-2 By the end of Quarter 3, 70% of teachers will send monthly communication.
+GP Teachers have been consistent with submitting information to the teacher newsletter.
+The teacher newsletter is shared with parents/community through social media and principal's weekly updates.
 PP-1 By the end of Quarter 3, 75% of classrooms will have been walked to conduct monthly calibration walks.
+GP Team conducts learning walks for calibration on each core subject.
 PP-2 By the end of Quarter 3 T-TESS alignment of evidence statements will increase by 75%.
+GP Admin team continues to calibrate so that T-TESS feedback is consistent and aligned with rubric.